Back to Blog

 3. Metadata Is Immutable

-S3 object metadata cannot be modified after upload.
-If you need to update image metadata (e.g. related user ID, account ID, etc.):
+If you need to update image metadata (e.g. related user ID, account ID, etc.), you have the following options:

-• Or maintain a separate metadata database
+• Maintain a separate metadata database

 4. No Built-in Image Transformations